okanbilal.com

 Unlike tech-savvy folks who believe tech and science always make things better and longer, I’m more with thinkers like Frank Herbert and Neil Postman.
 Approaches that ignore critical thinking and its negative effects on humans are often super appealing, which makes me doubt this idea.

-As technology advances at lightning speed, we need to ask ourselves: Are we using it to make us better people, or are we letting it take away what makes us human?
+With technology advancing so quickly, we need to ask ourselves: Are we using it to make us better people, or are we letting it take away what makes us human?

 1. Before Dune Series, the film by Denis Villeneuve that I watched and was amazed by was Arrival.